audran-lemaitre/audran-lemaitre/README.md

 # 🏄‍♂️ Audran Lemaitre

-**`French Digital Craftsman (Love web3 & Finance)`**
+**`French Digital Craftsman (Love web3 & Finance)📊🛠️`**

 Co-founder of Blockus and content creator building my version of the digital world one step at a time.
 I am exploring new way of building financial and banking applications to solve real-life problems with code.
 I share this passion through my public videos and formations with Blockus.
 I also write technical articles on the HelloToken media.

----
+#

 ### 🧰 Languages and Tools